What is in this leaflet

 If you are taking any of the medicines listed above, your doctor may suggest stopping Simvastatin Sandoz temporarily or permanently.

-- other medicines used to lower cholesterol levels, e.g. fibrates (such as gemfibrozil) or nicotinic acid (also known as niacin)
+- other medicines used to lower cholesterol levels, e.g. other fibrates (such as gemfibrozil) or nicotinic acid (also known as niacin)

 - warfarin, or other drugs used to prevent blood clots